Jasonnavarro86/Chuck_Challenge/README.md

 ## Instructions for running the app

 + Clone this repo via your terminal or command prompt.
-+ Run "npm -install" to install all dependencies in the application.
++ Run "npm install" to install all dependencies in the application.
 + Run "npm start" to start the application.

 ## Instructions for using the app